pathfinder-cm/pathfinder-go-client/README.md

 ## Getting Help

-If you have any questions or feedback regarding mruby-pathfinder-client:
+If you have any questions or feedback regarding pathfinder-go-client:

 - [File an issue](https://github.com/pathfinder-cm/pathfinder-go-client/issues/new) for bugs, issues and feature suggestions.